anhnda/ADRPModels/README.md

-# A comparison of machine learning models in adverse drug side effect prediction
+# A comparison of machine learning models in adverse drug side effect prediction [1]
-Duc Anh Nguyen, Canh Hao Nguyen and Hiroshi Mamitsuka
 ## Usage:

 - Create and activate a python environment using anaconda: